Burning of the Riga synagogues: Destruction of the synagogues and cemeteries

 Ezergailis does not find it credible that Jews were locked in the Great Choral Synagogue before it was set on fire.
 Ezergailis does acknowledge that there could have been 300 Lithuanian refugees in the synagogue before the fire was set.
 He postulates however that they would have been killed before the synagogue was set on fire.

-Among the Jews killed in the synagogue massacres were the cantor Mintz and his whole family, the rabbi Kilov, and Sarah Rashin (or Rashina), a 21-year-old internationally famed violinist.
+Among the Jews killed in the synagogue massacres were Riga's Chief Rabbi Menachem Mendel Zack, his son-in-law Rabbi Moshe Kilov, cantor Mintz and his whole family, and Sarah Rashin (or Rashina), a 21-year-old internationally famed violinist.
 (Another source says that Sarah Rashina was killed at Rumbula on November 30, 1941.)

 By July 16, 1941, Jews were no longer allowed on the streetcars of Riga.
 Armed Latvian policemen wearing red-white-red armbands arrested Jews on the streets.
 Those arrested were taken to the police prefecture near the railroad station and to other prisons.